 Contribution requirements are not actuarily determined but are established and amended by the Texas state legislature.
 The state funding policy is as follows: (1) the state constitution requires the legislature to establish a member contribution of not less than 6% of the member's annual compensation and a state contribution of not less than 6% and not more than 10% of the aggregate annual compensation of all members of the system; (2) a state statute prohibits benefit improvements or contribution reductions if, as a result of a particular action, the time required to amortize TRS' unfunded actuarial liabilities would be increased to a period of 31 years, or, if the amortization period already exceeds 1 years, the period would be increased by such action.
-State law provides for a member contribution rate of 7.7% for fiscal year 2019, 2018 and 2017, and a state contribution level of 6.8% for fiscal years 2019, 2018 and 2017.
+State law provides for a member contribution rate of 7.7% for fiscal year 2020, 2019 and 2018, and a state contribution level of 7.5 % for fiscal year 2020 and 6.8% for fiscal years 2019, and 2018.